Hyeopjae Beach, South Korea: Best Things to Do – Top Picks

 Exploring Basalt Rock Formations and Pine Forests

 The basalt rock formations here are a testament to the island’s volcanic history.
 These dramatic structures, shaped by ancient lava flows, create a striking contrast against the lush pine forests.
-Walking through these areas feels like stepping into another world3.
+Walking through these areas feels like stepping into another world.

 These formations are not just visually stunning but also hold geological significance.
-They are part of the UNESCO-listed lava tubes that cover nearly 10% of the island3.
+They are part of the UNESCO-listed lava tubes that cover nearly 10% of the island.
 Take your time to explore and appreciate the intricate details of these natural wonders.

 Unique Photo Zones and Sunset Spots